5 Winter Home Fire Safety TipsJanuary 26, 2016

 3. Learn How to Use a Fire Extinguisher

 If you do not know how to use a fire extinguisher be sure to learn and to show everyone in your household so there is less of a chance of a fire worsening.
 You should also make sure everyone knows how to stop, drop, and roll in case his or her clothes or hair are set on fire.

 Finally, if you or a loved one is burned you will want to understand the difference in burns.
 First degree is a light pink burn that produces tightness and only harms the top layer of the skin.
 Second causes blistering and bleeding as well as tightness and harms the first and second layer of skin.
-Third degree burns can be incredibly painful, will need to be treated at the hospital and may require skin grafts.
-If you or a family member has been burned, preform first aid by putting cold water on the burn and bandaging the wound.
+Third-degree burns can be incredibly painful, will need to be treated at the hospital, and may require skin grafts.
+If you or a family member has been burned, perform first aid by putting cold water on the burn and bandaging the wound.